I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddpar/ni-ntddpar-ioctl_par_query_device_id.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the <b>Information</b> member is set to the size, in bytes, of a buffer that holds both the device ID and a <b>NULL</b> terminator.
 Otherwise, the <b>Information</b> member is set to zero.

 The <b>Status</b> member is set to one of the generic status values returned by device control requests for parallel devices or to one of the following values:

-The output buffer that <b>AssociatedIrp.SystemBuffer</b> points to is less than the size, in bytes, of the device ID and a <b>NULL</b> terminator.

-A device I/O error occurred.

 ## Requirements